-Director: Dr. Robb Moses
+Director: Dr. Robb Moses and Dr. David Moore

-Translational Breast Cancer Research

-This course provides an introduction into current issues in translational breast cancer research.
+Translational Breast Cancer Research This course provides an introduction into current issues in translational breast cancer research.
 The course encompasses a series of lectures on problems in clinical breast cancer diagnosis and treatment, breast development, and evolution of breast cancer, and approaches to translational breast cancer research.
 The purpose of the course is to provide a broad understanding of clinical issues and problems in breast cancer, familiarize students with breast cancer from the clinician's standpoint, and with research areas of active development in the field.
 Term: 2

-Director: Dr. Suzanne A. W. Fugua
+Director: Dr. Suzanne A. W. Fuqua

-Cell Death in Development and Disease This course will discuss the most updated molecular mechanisms of different forms of cell deaths (apoptosis, necrosis, and autophagy) identified in invertebrate model organisms and in mammals, and the functions and regulation of cell death in human diseases.
+Cell Death in Development and Disease

+This course will discuss the most updated molecular mechanisms of different forms of cell deaths (apoptosis, necrosis, and autophagy) identified in invertebrate model organisms and in mammals, and the functions and regulation of cell death in human diseases.
 It will also cover the history, methods, and logic of cell death studies in model organisms.
-Term: 3 combines lecture-discussion co-learning as well as hands-on sessions to instruct trainees on the regulatory and oversight requirements, guidelines for developing and reporting results, and sampling and delivery procedures employed when performing research involving animal models.
-Term: 1
+Term: 2 will use lecture-discussion format as well as providing several hands-on sessions to instruct trainees on the regulatory and oversight requirements, guidelines for developing and reporting results, and several sampling and delivery procedures when performing research involving animal models.
+Term: 2

-Director: Dr. Zheng Zhou
+Directors: Dr. Zheng Zhou, Dr. Lisa Bouchier-Hayes